-- letter on letterhead / stationery from her attending physician before an unborn child will be counted as a person in determining the unit size. - 4.
-RRHA will grant an exception to these occupancy standards upon request as a reasonable accommodation for persons with disabilities if the need is appropriately verified. - 5.
+- 4. RRHA will grant an exception to these occupancy standards upon request as a reasonable accommodation for persons with disabilities if the need is appropriately verified. - 5.
 RRHA will consider granting exceptions to the Occupancy Standards at the family's request if RRHA determines the exception is justified by the relationship, age, sex, health or disability of family members, or other personal circumstances.